Generate inventory for third-party integrations

 By default, cluster profiles are created in the fleet-cluster-inventory namespace.
 To change the namespace, specify the fleet-clusterinventory-namespace label.

-gcloud container fleet memberships update MEMBERSHIP --location LOCATION
+gcloud container clusters update CLUSTER --location LOCATION

 --update-labels=fleet-clusterinventory-namespace=NAMESPACE